shivanshum/Density-Exchange/README.md

 - [Chakra UI](https://chakra-ui.com/): A simple and modular UI component library for React.
 - [Framer Motion](https://www.framer.com/motion/): An animation library for React, providing smooth animations and transitions.
 - [GreenSock Animation Platform (GSAP)](https://greensock.com/gsap/): A powerful animation library for creating complex animations.

-## Getting Started

-Follow these steps to get the project up and running on your local machine:

-1. Clone this repository: `git clone https://github.com/Namrata0407/Density-Exchange-Reactjs.git`
-2. Navigate to the project directory: `cd Density-Exchange-Reactjs`
-3. Install dependencies: `npm install`
-4. Start the development server: `npm run dev`
-5. Open your browser and visit: `http://localhost:3000`

-## Usage

-Once the application is up and running, you can explore the various animations and visual effects showcased on the landing page.
-Feel free to interact with different sections to see the animations in action.

 ## Contributing